fedotovdanil570/labelatory/README.md

 Labelatory is a web application for synchronization of labels among repositories stored on diffenrent git services.

+This project is a semestral project for course NI-PYT on CTU in Prague.

 ## Requirements

 ### Core functionality